Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Tummy time is the key to assisting tummy crawling.
 Try to give your baby lots of freedom and time to utilise the inbuilt reflexes that make them wiggle and squirm.
 They will eventually learn to push themselves forward along the floor.
 Watch GymbaROO’s free online video on Tummy Time with loads of tips and activities to help encourage happy tummy time.

 - Babies who spend time on their tummies crawling will naturally pick their bellies up off the ground when they have inhibited the reflex that stops them from raising up against gravity.
 They will then rock backward and forward while on hands and knees and shake their heads to and fro.
 This inhibits another reflex, freeing them up to move – first by creeping backward, and finally forward!
 You can also encourage creeping by not sitting your baby up until they are ready to do it themselves.
 When you sit your baby up before they creep it takes away the desire to move, especially if you leave toys within reach!
 Some babies are so desperate to move that they shuffle along on their bottoms from this position and they never creep on their hands and knees.

-Enjoy this preview of GymbaROO’s free online video on The Benefits of Crawling and Creeping.
-Watch the full free video here.
+Access GymbaROO-KindyROO’s online video on The Benefits of Crawling and Creeping.
+Access here.

 Dr Jane Williams (PhD, BMgt, RN(Paeds)) is the Research and Education General Manager for GymbaROO and KindyROO.
 Dr Williams is one of Australia’s leading experts on baby and child development.
 More on Dr Williams here.